 It’s time we started talking to our community about the real problems with gas

-If you would like to join us in talking to our community about gas on Saturday mornings, please complete the form at the bottom of the page.
+If you would like to join us in talking to our community about gas, please fill in the form here

-The government is pushing new gas as a solution for exports and economy, but fossil fuelled climate damage is accelerating, and we have good affordable alternatives for energy right now, or just round the corner.
+The government is pushing new gas as a solution for exports and economy, but fossil fuelled climate damage is accelerating.

 More about why gas is bad for our health and our climate